 - What Some Institutions are Saying…

-- Enterprise Voice Spam Filter Outsmarts the Spammers
+- Enterprise Voice Traffic Filter Outsmarts the Spammers and Scammers

 - Our Bastions of Open Discourse and Thought Development Must Be Protected